Netherthorpe, Sheffield: Early development

-Before the middle part of the 19th century, Netherthorpe was a totally rural location with J. Tayler's map of Sheffield of 1832 showing it as an area of fields and pasture.
+Before the middle part of the 19th century, Netherthorpe was a totally rural location, with J. Tayler's map of Sheffield of 1832 showing it as an area of fields and pasture.
 By 1850, J. Rapkin's map showed the western limit of Sheffield town being marked by St George's Church at Portobello, leaving the present Netherthorpe area still just outside the built up area.
-However this changed in the second half of the 19th century when a populous and thriving neighbourhood of Back-to-back houses and other homes around courtyards, schools, churches, shops and pubs were built in the area alongside factories, iron works, and small firms engaged in engineering and steel finishing.
-The 1903 Ordnance Survey map shows Netherthorpe as a totally built up area with St Philip's Road being the main north to south artery through the suburb.
+However, this changed in the second half of the 19th century, when a populous and thriving neighbourhood of back-to-back houses and other homes around courtyards, schools, churches, shops and pubs were built in the area alongside factories, iron works, and small firms engaged in engineering and steel finishing.
+The 1903 Ordnance Survey map shows Netherthorpe as a fully built up area, with St Philip's Road being the main North-to-South artery through the suburb.
 Life in Netherthorpe's terraced housing community of the 1940s and 1950s is covered in the local author Fred Pass’ books Weerz My Dad and Weerz My Mam; he lived in Martin Street as a youth.